Cerebellum function, structure, anatomy, location and blood supply

 - Fastigial nucleus.
 It is commonly called the roof nucleus as it lies in the roof of the fourth ventricle.

-Outer cerebellar cortex is organized into groups of folia, termed lobules that are separated from one another by fissures.
-Hence, the name folia rather than gyri is used to describe the convolution, In a section through the vermis, the lobules appear to radiate from the apex of the roof of the 4th ventricle, Anatomists recognize ten lobules whose nomenclature is used largely by specialists studying the cerebellum.
+The outer cerebellar cortex is organized into groups of folia, termed lobules, that are separated from one another by fissures.
+Hence, the name folia rather than gyri is used to describe the convolution.
+In a section through the vermis, the lobules appear to radiate from the apex of the roof of the 4th ventricle.
+Anatomists recognize ten lobules whose nomenclature is used largely by specialists studying the cerebellum.

 Two fissures are particularly deep and divide the various lobules into three lobes: The primary fissure separates the anterior lobe from the posterior lobe, The flocculo-nodular lobe is separated from the posterior lobe by the posterolateral fissure, Beneath the cerebellar cortex is the white matter, which contains axons coursing to and from the cortex, The branching pattern of the white matter of the cerebellum Inspired early anatomists to refer to it as the arbor vitae.